 - As the oil is warming begin to add the Italian parsley, and ¼ of the garlic powder until lightly browned.

 - It will start to brown when warmed.
 Even if it gets too brown and you think you messed it up, keep making it.

-- Once the garlic and oil browns in the pan and starts to stick into clusters, set the temperature to simmer, and add the cooked pasta, and remaining parsley, and garlic.
+- Once the garlic and oil browns in the pan and start to stick into clusters, set the temperature to simmer, and add the cooked pasta, remaining parsley, and garlic.
 Stir.

 - Then it's done!
 You'll remove the pasta from the heat and with a large spoon, you'll mix the pasta into the garlic sauce until all pasta pieces are evenly coated.

 Can't find garlic powder?
 I know it may be tricky to find so grab garlic powder here.